-- 3. University of the People and President Shai Reshef in his own right and on behalf of University of the People currently hold memberships in the following organizations and consortiums: Partners for a New Beginning; The Clinton Global Initiative; Ashoka, AACRAO, AACRAO EDGE, UN GAID, RSA, CHEA, the OpenCourseWare Consortium and the Library & Information Resources Network. - 4.
+- 3. As an online institution, UoPeople has no academic buildings or dormitory facilities, nor can the University provide assistance with student visas or other visa services. - 4.
+University of the People and President Shai Reshef in his own right and on behalf of University of the People currently hold memberships in the following organizations and consortiums: Partners for a New Beginning; The Clinton Global Initiative; Ashoka, AACRAO, AACRAO EDGE, UN GAID, RSA, CHEA, the OpenCourseWare Consortium and the Library & Information Resources Network. - 5.
 The administrative offices of University of the People are located in Pasadena, California.
 The air-conditioned facilities are uniquely adapted to hold and secure student records.
-However, all instruction at the University, including its computerized teaching aids, takes place at University of the People's Online Campus. - 5.
-University of the People shall not be liable in any manner for any interruption in the operation or failure of its website, its Virtual Learning Environment and/or any other program relating to University of the People's studies. - 6.
-University of the People does not participate in federal and state financial aid programs. - 7.
+However, all instruction at the University, including its computerized teaching aids, takes place at University of the People's Online Campus. - 6.
+University of the People shall not be liable in any manner for any interruption in the operation or failure of its website, its Virtual Learning Environment and/or any other program relating to University of the People's studies. - 7.
+University of the People does not participate in federal and state financial aid programs. - 8.
 University of the People does not have a pending petition in bankruptcy, is not operating as a debtor in possession, has not filed a petition within the preceding five years, and has not had a petition in bankruptcy filed against it within the preceding five years that resulted in a reorganization under Chapter 11 of the United States Bankruptcy Code (11 U.S.C.
 Sec.
 1101 et. seq.) - 8.
 University of the People exercises diligence to ensure that it provides clear and accurate information to all prospective and current students, the public and all other interested parties.
 The institution seeks to ensure that all recruitment and promotional materials, including its Catalog and website, as well as all public presentations about and on behalf of the University and its operations are as clear and accurate as possible. - 9.
 A student or any member of the public may file a complaint about this institution with the Bureau for Private Postsecondary Education by calling, toll free: (888) 370-7589, (916) 431-6959, or by completing a compliant form, which can be obtained on the Bureau's Internet Web address: www.bppe.ca.gov. - 10.
 This institution is authorized by the Indiana Board for Proprietary Education, 101 W. Ohio St., Suite 670, Indianapolis, IN 46204-1984.
 University of the People at Pasadena, California, has been granted status as an out-of-state institution with no physical presence in Indiana authorized to enroll and offer online instruction or distance education to Indiana residents delivered from a campus in another state in accordance with Indiana Administrative Code IC 21-18.5-6-12.
 This status is effective from October 3, 2014 to October 2, 2015.